jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 #### **Problems Encountered**

 ##### Sudden Color Shift
-The white balance was always set to auto during my recent time lapse shooting. **White Balance**, according to ChatGPT, adjusts the color temperature in photos to make whites appear neutral, compensating for the color of the light source (warm or cool).
+The white balance was always set to auto during my recent time lapse shootings. **White Balance**, according to ChatGPT, adjusts the color temperature in photos to make whites appear neutral, compensating for the color of the light source (warm or cool).
 This ensures colors look natural, mimicing what human eyes see.

 In addition to the auto setting, the Sony A6600 provides a few other settings: